 Shop around for quotes from timber frame manufacturers

-When it comes to looking for prefabricated timber frames and roof trusses, you ought to shop around first before deciding on a manufacturer.
+When it comes to looking for prefabricated timber frames and roof trusses, you ought to shop around.
 This ensures that you will find the cheapest and best quality on the market.
 To best compare quotes, you should ask for frame-only costs and also timber supply and erection costs.

 Your timber frame and truss manufacturer should be a reputable and trustworthy supplier, like Gosford Frame & Truss.